ibragim-bad/machine-learning-design-primer/README.md

 1. Offline evaluation
    1. How to split the data?
       1. classic K-FOLD (tr+val) + ts
-      2. If time sensitive data.
+      2. If time-sensitive data.
 Data sorted by time:
          1. split by time
          2. splitting by time + margin
-         3. preq splitting
+         3. prequential validation
       3. If user/product sensitive data.
          1. split by user/product to prevent data leakage
       4. If cold start problem.
          1. drop some data from history
          2. make some users with empty or min history
-   2. Specifity/Sparsity trade-off
+   2. Specificity/Sparsity trade-off
    3. Choose metric
-      1. Interpretible.
-You can say what exatly metric is showing.
+      1. Interpretable.
+You can say what exactly metric is showing.
-      2. Sensitive to task.
-By metric we can say in the context of task what model is better.
+      2. Sensitive to the task.
+By metric, we can say in the context of the task what model is better.
-   4. Calibration on test.
+   4. Calibration on a test.
    5. Slicing.
 Slice by some features to find model failures.
 2. Baseline evaluation.
     1. Random label